ahwanfebriantoro/soal_smk/README.md

 -   `cows` = 4 legs
 -   `pigs` = 4 legs

 The farmer has counted his animals and he gives you a subtotal for each species.
 You have to implement a function that returns the **total number of legs** of all the animals.
+Note that the parameters are in order (chickens, cows, pigs).

 ### Challenge